El Calafate is referred to as the Tierra de los Glaciares, or Land of the Glaciers.

 QUICK NOTE: This post contains affiliate links and Sol Salute may receive a commission for purchases made through these links, at no extra cost to you.

-After two trips to El Calafate I can promise you that visiting Perito Moreno Glacier lives up to the hype.
+First off, I want to emphasize that visiting Perito Moreno Glacier lives up to the hype.

-Glacier National Park’s star is worth a day (or two) to watch icebergs crash into the water, go on a glacier trek, or relax with a bottle of Malbec on the viewing decks.
+It’s worth dedicating a day to Perito Moreno – watch icebergs crash into the water, go on a glacier trek, or relax with a bottle of Malbec on the viewing decks.

 This post is a complete guide on how and when to visit El Perito Moreno.